ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-01-display/04-lesson-03-variables.md

 ![makecode-variables-02](assets/makecode-variables-02.png)

-A window will appear with a text box and on "Ok" button.
+A window will appear with a text box and an "Ok" button.

 ![makecode-variables-03](assets/makecode-variables-03.png)

-Enter your "name" and the new variable name, and press "Ok".
+Enter your "name" in the "New variable name" box, and press "Ok".

 ![makecode-variables-04](assets/makecode-variables-04.png)